Analysis of Internal Stresses in Frames Due to Settlement of Support

 Basic system

 The next step in the analysis is to reduce the structure to a basic system, which is a system that must be statically determinate and stable.
-The frame is statically indeterminate to the second order, which means that are we are going to remove two redundant supports.
+The frame is statically indeterminate to the second order, which means that we are going to remove two redundant supports.

-Degree of static indeterminacy (RD) is given by;
+The degree of static indeterminacy (RD) is given by;

 RD = (3m + r) – 3n – s ————————— (2)